HEASARC/heasarc-tutorials/pySAS_pipeline_testing.md

 mos2 = myobs.files['M2evt_list'][0]
 pn = myobs.files['PNevt_list'][0]

+# Note here, for now I am manually assigning this here.... but later we'll show them
+# we don't need to use the shallower pn image (and we already threw out a calclosed image)

+pn = '/home/idies/workspace/Temporary/rpfeifle/scratch/xmm_data/0903540101/work/4134_0903540101_EPN_U027_ImagingEvts.ds'

 # and now generating the science images for these initially reprocessed event lists and visualizing them in JS9 to the right.
 # The images will flash up in JS9 one at a time as they are added.
 If you want a second/closer look at any of them, use the file tab
 # to switch between the three science images.